 (b) may be recovered as a debt due in a court of competent jurisdiction.

-(3a) An order does not affect any civil remedy the Corporation or Commission may have against the person convicted.
+(3a) An order does not affect any civil remedy the Corporation or the Crown may have against the person convicted.

 (3b) An order is in addition to any compensation order made by the court under Part 16 of the Sentencing Act 1995.